 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is consumer culture.
-Mel of Caramel (Learner at Love) did a post recently called Buy Now Pay Later that mentioned images she'd seen pictures of luxury vehicles accessing food banks.
-It got me thinking about the pressures to… Continue reading What is… Consumer Culture
+Caramel (Learner at Love) mentioned in a recent post that she'd seen pictures of luxury vehicles accessing food banks.
+It got me thinking about the pressures to consume newer, bigger, shinier things, and how some… Continue reading What is… Consumer Culture

 I've written about this before in more general terms (What Does the Self Consist of?), but in this post I'll try to get a little more specific.
-I think a major part of the foundation of who any of us is is the sum of our life experiences.
-No one else has had the exact… Continue reading What Is It That Makes You, You?
+When dig down deep to the core, what is it that makes you, you?
+I think a major part of the foundation of who we are is the… Continue reading A Question of Identity: What Makes You, You?

-Escaping the Emotional Roller Coaster: ACT for the Emotionally Sensitive by Dr. Patricia Zurita Ona draws upon acceptance and commitment therapy (ACT) techniques to help "super-feelers" work with their emotions more effectively.
+Escaping the Emotional Roller Coaster by Dr. Patricia Zurita Ona draws upon acceptance and commitment therapy (ACT) techniques to help "super-feelers" work with their emotions more effectively.
 What is a super-feeler?
-The author uses it to describe people who struggle with emotional regulation, meaning they experience intense emotions and strong… Continue reading Book Review: Escaping the Emotional Roller Coaster
+It's someone who struggles with emotional regulation, meaning they experience intense emotions and strong emotional reactions.
+The book focuses on emotional sensitivity; this is… Continue reading Book Review: Escaping the Emotional Roller Coaster

-The Subtle Art of Not Giving A F*ck: A Counterintuitive Approach to Living a Good Life is written by Mark Manson.
-He's a blogger who wrote this book in reaction to the problems he saw in the self-help industry, but he doesn't have a background in psychology or… Continue reading Book Review: The Subtle Art of Not Giving a F*ck
+The Subtle Art of Not Giving A F*ck by Mark Manson claims to provide "a counterintuitive approach to living a good life."
+He wrote this book in reaction to the problems he saw in the self-help industry.
+His own background is as a blogger; there's no indication that he has a background in psychology or… Continue reading Book Review: The Subtle Art of Not Giving a F*ck

 Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life is written by psychologist Dr. Susan David.
 I was quite impressed with this book.
-Normally, when I'm reading a book I intend to review, I take notes as I'm reading of the points that stand out for me.
-I ended up with several pages… Continue reading Book Review: Emotional Agility
+When I'm reading a book to review, I make notes of the points that stand out for me; with this book, I ended up with several pages of notes, because… Continue reading Book Review: Emotional Agility by Susan David